Current IGHN Board Members

 Niall is an Environmental Health Officer by background and has worked in the global health for over 20 years with a focus on Environmental Health (mostly Water, Sanitation and Hygiene) in humanitarian to development contexts.
 He has lived in Thailand, Cambodia, Tanzania, Ethiopia, Afghanistan and Southern Sudan while working with the NGOs Concern Worldwide and MSF (Belgium).
 He currently works as an independent consultant to clients such as NGOs, Irish Aid and UN agencies plus fills a number of part-time lecturing roles at Trinity College Dubin, University College Dublin, RCSI, Dtalk and the University of Copenhagen.

-Enida Friel, IGHN Board and Executive Management Committee Member
+Enida Friel, IGHN Board and Finance Committee Member

 - Dr. Enida Friel – GOAL, Head of Monitoring, Evaluation, Accountability and Learning